KFC Verbroedering Geel

-K.F.C.
-Verbroedering Geel was a Belgian association football club from the city of Geel in Antwerp (province).
+KFC Verbroedering Geel was a Belgian association football club from the city of Geel in Antwerp (province).

 History

 The club was born in 1921 as a merger of Flandria and Geel Sport, becoming Flandria Geel Sport, and registered in 1924 to the Belgian Football Association receiving the matricule n° 395 after changing its name to FC Verbroedering Geel.
 It played for the first time in the second division in 1985–86.
 In 1999–2000 it appeared shortly in the first division as it won the second division final round.
 At this time the club merged with neighbours from K.F.C.
 Herentals leaving both name and matricule of the latter club.